raftastrock/configs/src/pages/docs/JavaScript/index.md

 ### new Keyword

-* When we call the constructor function with new in front we automate 2 things:
-	* Create a new user object
-	* return the new user object

 * There are a couple things you need to understand about functions before understanding what's going on under the hood with the new Keyword
 	* Functions are actually just objects
 		* If you have a function stored in global memory under the label `myFunc` you can write `myFunc.firstName = 'Ryan'`